urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

 weight = 5
 +++

-This document is a prologue to the Gall guide.
-If you've worked though [Hoon School](/guides/core/hoon-school/A-intro) (or have otherwise learned the basics of Hoon), you'll likely be familiar with generators, but not with all the other parts of the Arvo operating system or the way it fits together.
+This document is a prologue to App School I. If you've worked though [Hoon School](/guides/core/hoon-school/A-intro) (or have otherwise learned the basics of Hoon), you'll likely be familiar with generators, but not with all the other parts of the Arvo operating system or the way it fits together.
 We'll go over